digitalocean/Kubernetes-Starter-Kit-Developers/06-setup-backup-restore/trilio.md

 curl -Li http://echo.starter-kit.online/echo/
 ```

-Next step deals with whole cluster backup and restore, thus simulating a disaster recovery use case.
+Next step deals with whole cluster backup and restore, thus covering a disaster recovery scenario.

-## Step 4 - Backup and Restore Whole Cluster Example
+## Step 5 - Backup and Restore Whole Cluster Example

 In this step, you will simulate a `disaster recovery` scenario.
-The whole `DOKS` cluster will be deleted, and then restored from a previous backup.
+The whole `DOKS` cluster will be deleted, and then the important applications restored from a previous backup.

 Next, you will perform the following tasks:

-- `Creating` the `DOKS` cluster `backup` using a `ClusterBackupPlan` CRD, that targets `all namespaces` from your `cluster`.
+- `Create` the `multi-namespace backup`, using a `ClusterBackupPlan` CRD that targets `all important namespaces` from your `DOKS` cluster.
-- `Deleting` the `DOKS` cluster, using `doctl`.
+- `Delete` the `DOKS` cluster, using `doctl`.
-- `Restoring` the `DOKS` cluster using a `ClusterRestore` CRD, to `restore` back `all namespaces` to your new cluster.
+- `Re-install` TVK and configure the S3 target (you're going to use the same S3 bucket, where your important backups are stored)
+- `Restore` all the important applications by using the TVK web console.
-- `Checking` the `DOKS` cluster state.
+- `Check` the `DOKS` cluster applications integrity.

 ### Creating the DOKS Cluster Backup

-The main idea here is to perform a `DOKS` cluster `backup` by including `all` important `namespaces`, that hold all your `applications` and definitions.
+The main idea here is to perform a `DOKS` cluster `backup` by including `all important namespaces`, that hold your essential `applications` and `configurations`.
 Basically, we cannot name it a full cluster backup and restore, but rather a `multi-namespace` backup and restore operation.
 In practice this is all that's needed, because everything is `namespaced` in `Kubernetes`.
 You will also learn how to perform a cluster restore operation via `location` from the `target`.
 The same flow applies when you need to perform cluster migration.

 Typical `ClusterBackupPlan` manifest targeting multiple namespaces looks like below: